 KuCoin is a Singapore-based cryptocurrency exchange founded by Michael Gan and Eric Don in 2013.
 After nearly four years of development, KuCoin began operations in 2017, starting with a basic spot market and a peer-to-peer (P2P) cryptocurrency service.

-Since then, the exchange has expanded substantially and now offer services ranging from derivatives trading, a crypto lending platform, and even their own coin.
+Since then, the exchange has expanded substantially and now offer services ranging – such as cryptocurrency lending platform and even its own coin.

 Before going into further detail, it’s worth pointing out that KuCoin doesn’t support any fiat trading pairs – although several USDT, USDC, TUSD, and PAX pairs are available.